cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     - the user-specific area in the Windows registry.

-Remark 1:
-Where the TEMP directory of Windows is, can be seen by entering %TEMP% in the Windows Explorer.
-The value can also be seen and adjusted under Windows XP via "System --> System properties
---> Tab Enhanced --> Environment variables".
-Or by entering "echo %TEMP%" at the command line prompt.

-Remark 2 -- Details concerning access rights:
+Remark 1 -- Details concerning access rights:
 a) Program Directory:
    For a successful installation the installation directory selected by the user must be writable during installation.
    Two subdirectories of the installation directory ("pse" and "examples") will be enabled for writing for everybody who is in the group "Users".

 b) Registry:
-   To enable the registration of ".aes" and other file extensions for AES-Tool, the following part of the registry needs to be writable during installation:
+   To enable the registration of the file extension ".aes" for AES-Tool, the following part of the registry needs to be writable during installation:
    HKEY_CLASSES_ROOT
    HKEY_CLASSES_ROOT\Applications